 SECTION TWO—Things with which to engage weekly:

 I paid $24.99 for *this inbox.
 If it’s listed for a lot more than that, you can use CamelCamelCamel to set up a price watch on this item–they will email you when the price drops below the amount you would like to pay!

 I keep my lists and details in a digital product management software (free version for now) called Asana.

-And I write all my projects for the month on a big white board hanging in my office.
+And I write all my projects for the month on a chalkboard that hands in my office.